Briez-b/DevOpsNotes/Day 16-17 - Infrastructure as Code.md

 ![](Attachments/Pasted%20image%2020240827200806.png)

-To add S3 backend remote state, first we need to create s3 backet and dynamo DB:
+To add S3 back end remote state we need to create s3 backet and dynamo DB:
-So write new main.tf file to execute this:
-!!!!!
-Add this later